-This bill amends the Certified Business Industrial Expansion Development Program in West Virginia, renaming it and making significant changes to its structure and requirements.
-The bill allows any plant or facility to participate in the program, removes the stipulation that high impact business development districts must be located on specific lands, and eliminates the requirement for electrical service in these districts to be generated from renewable sources.
-Additionally, it states that regulated electric utility customers will not incur costs associated with utilities located in these high impact business development districts.
+The bill amends the Certified Business Industrial Expansion Development Program in West Virginia, renaming it and allowing any plant or facility to participate in the program.
+It removes previous requirements that high impact business development districts be located on specific lands and that electrical service must be generated from renewable sources.
+Additionally, the bill stipulates that regulated electric utility customers will not incur costs associated with utilities located in these high impact business development districts.

 Committee Substitute: 5B-2-21